tyty0310/Spotify-Wrapped-Early/README.md

 (this section is only if you regulary listen to local files)

 if u import the spotify data and run the .exe properly u might see a artist named 'Local Files" this is simply a place holder for a unknown artist 99% of the time this is because your listening to a song that was imported to spotify thru local files.
 But I believe that spotify could also output this unkown artist because they got banned or their account got deleted but I still dont know if this is possible.

+If you would like to learn more about local files here is a video: https://youtu.be/v-F2lfwQuYg?si=-r-TtH3NvfbWm-kq